-All Case Management providers will be required to submit an annual report to the State describing how they carry out the following delegated administrative functions: disseminate information concerning the waiver to potential enrollees, assist individuals in waiver enrollment.
-The information in the reports will then be evaluated by the State Medicaid agency to assure they are adequately administering these delegated functions and a summary report will be developed.
+All Case Management providers will be required to submit a report to the State Medicaid Agency describing how they carry out the following delegated administrative functions: disseminate information concerning the waiver to potential enrollees, assist individuals in waiver enrollment, and recruit providers.
+The information in the reports will then be evaluated by the State Medicaid agency to assure they are adequately administering these delegated functions.